Choose and install the integrated development environment (IDE) to program your Intel® Edison board.

 - Arduino*: Arduino is an easy-to-learn, open source C++-based programming environment.
 It is convenient for quickly adding sensors, taking advantage of the sensor code that is already available.
 Since the Intel® Edison board is Arduino-pin compatible, there are also plenty of shields to choose from.
 The Arduino IDE is the application of choice for programming with Arduino.
 See Installing the Arduino IDE.

-See the Intel® Edison Board User Guide for steps to perform typical developer tasks, like troubleshooting and working with your board.
+See the Intel® Edison Board User Guide for the steps to perform typical developer tasks like troubleshooting and working with your board.
 For example, you can find information on how to manually flash your board if you encounter issues with the setup tool, and how to connect to your board using a serial terminal to access Linux commands.